 Today's Tuesday Cheat is one of the first recipes I ever learned to cook and is brilliant if you are lacking fresh ingredients, but craving something home cooked.
 This is another one that is fun to do with children, as there's a lot of messy mashing and mixing involved!
 Unfortunately, Corned Beef has shot up in price over the years, so this dish isn't as budget as it used to be, but it does fill a useful gap in the menu if you ever get snowed in!

 Boil potatoes until soft (about twenty minutes, depending on the type of spud).

-Drain, then mash with a little butter.
+Drain, then mash with a little milk and butter.